Eslam-Samir-Ragab/swc_test/README.md

 # swc_test
-test repo from swc 2022
+A publication repo from the software carpentry 2022

 ## Abstract
 Useful contribution